sean-olson/api-another-todo-service-in-php/README.md

 #### 4. Review the .htaccess File
 The rewrite rules in the `.htaccess` file allow use of standard API route names in your application, rather than the *less-pretty* FQDN with query-string parameters.
-If this seems too much, just know that's what the `.htaccess` file does, and it needs to be inside the v1 folder, alongside the directories for `controllers` and `models`.
+The `.htaccess` file needs to be inside the v1 folder, alongside the directories for `controllers` and `models`.

 #### 5. The `tbl_todo_items` Entity